eclipse-sensinact/org.eclipse.sensinact.gateway/docs/source/filters/ResourceSelector.md

 The mode can be one of:

-- `EXACT_MATCH`: the resources must exactly match the selection, including ordering.
+- `EXACT_MATCH`: the value of the resource must exactly match the value of the selection, including ordering when multiple values are present
-- `ANY_MATCH` (**default**): at least one of the resource value(s) must match any of the given selection.
+- `ANY_MATCH` (**default**): at least one of the resource value(s) must match any of the given selection value(s).
 This implies that the resource value must be set.
 - `ALL_MATCH`: all of the resource value(s) must have a match in the selection.
 Order doesn't matter.
 The selection size may be different from the number of resource values.
-- `SUPER_SET`: all of the selection items must have a match in the resource value(s).
+- `SUPER_SET`: all of the selection value(s) must be match by the resource value(s), but there may be one or more resource values which do not match.

 #### Examples